Skip to content

 Berachain Governance

-Berachain's Governance system uses $BGT to allow token holders to make important decisions about core functions of Proof of Liquidity & our core dApps.
+Berachain's decentralized governance system empowers $BGT token holders to make important decisions on core functions of Proof-of-Liquidity & other core dApps.
 Here are a few examples of what governance can be used for:

-• Proof-of-Liquidity asset whitelisting (e.g., new staking assets, whitelisting incentive assets)
+• Reward Vault whitelisting (e.g. new staking assets, whitelisting incentive assets)

 Governance Process

-The governance process on Berachain follows several stages:
+The governance lifecycle on Berachain follows several stages:

 1. Proposal Creation: Any user with sufficient voting power can create a governance proposal.